Edwardian - 1901 to 1914

 differential tax applies collectors items and antiques in accordance with German law §25a UStGFree Shipping -

-Ca. 1910 – 18 ct.
-Gold Ring with Diamonds cluster Edwardian England Daisy
+Ca. 1910 – Edwardian Diamond Earrings England

 € 1.490,00